 Still, the Series remains a work in progress.
 Books in the Series tend to sell better than the standard 1,000–3,000 norm of most university presses.
 But many have not escaped the gravitational pull of the academy.
 The Series is still struggling to move beyond traditional academic audiences and styles.

 To strengthen this effort, the Center for a Public Anthropology in association with the University of California Press now sponsors an annual international competition that awards a publishing contract for the best book proposal (or proposals) submitted—independent of whether the author has completed (or even started) the proposed manuscript.
 The hope is to encourage more authors to move beyond narrow niche studies of limited social significance and write broadly comprehensible analyses on important social problems.
 Overall, the response to the competition has been positive.
-There were 189 submissions in 2008, 88 in 2009 one, and 282 in 2011.
+There were 189 submissions in 2008, 88 in 2009, and 282 in 2011.
 (Because the 2010 deadline was moved from October 1 to March 1, 2011 there was no competition in 2010.)
 The 2014 competition, while generating fewer submissions because of its narrower focus — INEQUALITY IN AMERICA — included a large number excellent submissions.
 There were four winners, the highest in the history of the competition.

 3. PUBLIC OUTREACH: